 This is an unusual route to approach these fine mountains.
 Walk along the shores of Ennerdale before striking steeply up the direct ridge of graceful Steeple and on to Haycock.

 Ennerdale is the only valley in the Lake District without a public road so any walk in to the mountains within its depths is always longer and more of an effort than the other valleys.
 It reminds me more of Scotland than the Lakes although to be fair the forest road offers reasonably quick access.
 To the north the High Stile ridge is unappealing and much better done from Buttermere but to the south there are some intriguing ridges leading down in to the forests.
 None more so than Steeple (2,687′) which, along with Pillar, are Ennerdale’s mountains.

-The ridge is as good to walk on as it is to look at (no difficulties) and heads like a beeline to the small summit area whilst providing a consistently excellent, and ever changing view of Pillar’s dramatic north face.
+The ridge up Steeple is as good to walk on as looks on the approach.
+It heads like a beeline to the small summit area whilst providing a consistently excellent, and ever changing view of Pillar’s dramatic north face.
 From the summit a small inter connecting ridge leads to the broad plateau of Scoat Fell (2,760′), the highest point on the walk, and an easy walk over to the craggy heights of Haycock (2,618′).
-The descent over Tewitt Fell shoulder to the crags of Lingmell is the best line and there are some excellent views down Ennerdale completing what is a wonderful, and unusual, day on the high fells.
+The descent over Tewit Fell and down the broad ridge is the best line.
+There are some excellent views down Ennerdale completing what is a wonderful, and unusual, day on the high fells.